MarioSMB/mediasource/README.md

 Media sources
 =============

-All sources for the mod pack, included here for GPL compliance
+All sources for the mod pack, included here for GPL compliance and ease of building